For more variations on rustic truffles, visit mimischocolateblog.com

 Add stewed tomatoes, chipotle peppers, adobo sauce, raisins, nut butter, Grocer’s Daughter Chocolate Dark Chocolate Chunks, cumin seed, cinnamon stick and remaining Grocer’s Daughter Chocolate Chili Rub.
 Cook for 3 hours on high or 5 hours on low.

 Remove cinnamon stick and serve with blue corn chips, tortillas or over polenta.
-Top with sour cream, salsa or your favorite taco toppings.
+Top with sour cream, salsa or fresh cilantro.
 (6-8 servings)

 - Jody Dotson...Read More